Our impact

 Who we serve

-UnGovr is designed for everyone, but our impact is greatest for people who face the highest barriers to government access:
+UnGovr is built for the general public, but its impact is greatest for the people who face the highest barriers to reaching government:

 • People who need government in their preferred language.
 Non-English speakers navigating city services, school enrollment, or records requests face a patchwork of translated and untranslated government sites.
 Many agencies have no translation at all.

 • People who need privacy in government interactions.
-Immigrants, domestic violence survivors, and others who are justifiably cautious about direct government contact need a way to exercise their civic rights – reporting a broken streetlight, requesting public records – without unnecessary personal exposure.
+Immigrants, domestic violence survivors, and others who are justifiably cautious about direct government contact need a way to exercise their civic rights, such as reporting a broken streetlight or requesting public records, without unnecessary personal exposure.

 • Rural communities far from government offices.
 When the nearest government office is an hour away and their website was last updated in 2012, digital access is the only practical option.